linnykoleh/Spring/Notes.md

 	- YAML files
 	- Environment variables
 	- Command-line arguments (`java -jar myspringbootapp.jar –server.port=8081`)
-- The default properties of a Spring Boot application are stores in the application’s JAR in a file named “application.properties”. <br/>
+- The default properties of a Spring Boot application are stores in the application’s JAR in a file named **application.properties**.
-  When developing, this file is found in the src/main/resources directory.
+  When developing, this file is found in the `src/main/resources` directory.

 ![alt text](images/web/boot/Screenshot_1.png)